Cucumber-Diseases/.github/profile/README.md

 # Welcome to "Diagnosis and Treatment of Cucumber-Diseases"

-This organization hosts a collection of repositories with exercises designed to help you practice and master the Cucumber-Diseases katas in various programming languages.
+This organization hosts a collection of repositories with exercises for a workshop called "Diagnosis and Treatment of Cucumber Diseases".
+It is designed to help you practice and master the Cucumber-Diseases katas in various programming languages.

 ## 📚 Available Repositories